ManticoreGamesInc/platform-documentation/src/tutorials/art/modeling_basics.md

 ## Overview

-Learning modelling basics in CORE by making delicious food.
+Learning modelling basics in Core by making delicious food.

 * **Completion Time:** ~20 minutes
 * **Knowledge Level:** How to use the transform widget, how to change materials